karantz/sorting-algos/README.md

 # sorting-algos
-all types of sorting algorithms start with benchmark.py file
+all types of sorting algorithms

+start with benchmark.py file

+python version 3.9.6